Fleetwood Mac: 1973–1974: Name dispute and "fake Fleetwood Mac"

 The "New Fleetwood Mac" tour began on 16 January 1974 at the Syria Mosque in Pittsburgh, Pennsylvania, and was initially successful.
 One of the band members said the first concert "went down a storm".
-The promoter was dubious at first, but said later that the crowd had loved the band and they were "actually really good".
+The promoter was dubious at first but said later that the crowd had loved the band and they were "actually really good".
 More successful gigs followed, but then word got around that this was not the real Fleetwood Mac and audiences became hostile.
-The band was turned away from several gigs and the next half-dozen were pulled by promoters.
-The band struggled on and played further dates in the face of increasing hostility and heckling, more dates were pulled, the keyboard player quit, and after a concert in Edmonton where bottles were thrown at the stage, the tour collapsed.
+The band was turned away from several gigs and the next six shows were pulled by promoters.
+The band struggled on and played further dates in the face of increasing hostility and heckling.
+More dates were pulled, the keyboard player quit, and after a concert in Edmonton where bottles were thrown at the stage, the tour collapsed.
 The band dissolved and the remainder of the tour was cancelled.

-The lawsuit that followed regarding who owned the rights to the name "Fleetwood Mac" put the original Fleetwood Mac on hiatus for almost a year.
-Although the band was named after Mick Fleetwood and John McVie, they had apparently signed contracts in which they had forfeited the rights to the name.
+The lawsuit that followed regarding who owned the rights to the name "Fleetwood Mac" put the real Fleetwood Mac on hiatus for almost a year.
 Their record company, Warner Bros.
-Records, when appealed to, said they didn't know who owned it.
+Records, when appealed to, said they did not know who owned it.
 The dispute was eventually settled out of court, four years later, in what was described as "a reasonable settlement not unfair to either party".
 In later years Fleetwood said that, in the end, he was grateful to Davis because the lawsuit was the reason the band moved to California.

 Nobody from the alternative line-up was ever made a part of the real Fleetwood Mac, although some of them later played in Danny Kirwan's studio band.
 Gantry and Gregory went on to become members of Stretch, whose 1975 UK hit single "Why Did You Do It?" was written about the touring debacle.
 Gantry later collaborated with the Alan Parsons Project.
 Martinez went on to play with the Deep Purple offshoot Paice Ashton Lord, as well as Robert Plant's backing band.